 Email unsubscribes are inevitable.
 Every brand that’s into email marketing receives unsubscribe requests from their customers even big players like Amazon and eBay.
 So don’t panic if you get them, you’re not alone.
 People unsubscribe for a number of reasons.
-They could simply be spring cleaning their mailbox and you’re unfortunately one of those who were let go.
+They could simply be spring cleaning their mailbox and you’re unfortunately one of those who was let go.
 Or they just don’t like your content anymore, which could be a big blow to your brand.
 It could also be the reason why you were “spring cleaned.”

 According to ExactTarget’s Social Breakup Report, 54% of consumers opt-out of emails due to the frequency of emails being sent by the brand.
 The good news is, there are creative and smart ways to handle email unsubscribes.
 A witty copy or an irresistible image can change your customers’ minds!
 Here are some best practices you can start applying to your unsubscribe requests today.